HTCheater/Il2CppExplorer/README.md

 Get start address of libil2cpp.so, works with splitted apk.
 Default value is 0
 #### ht.libEnd
-Get end address of libil2cpp.so, doesn't support splitted apk well Default value is 0
+Get end address of libil2cpp.so, doesn't support splitted apk well.
+Default value is 0
 ### General functions

 #### ht.getInstances(className)
 Returns a table with search results
 **Parameters:**
 1st parameter is a string
 **Example:**
 ```lua
 ht.getInstances('RGHand')
 ```
 #### ht.getFieldValue(instancesTable, offset, offsetX32, type, index)
 Get field's value
 **Parameters:**
 1st parameter is return value of ht.getInstances
 2nd parameter is offset for 64-bit architecture
 3rd parameter is offset for 32-bit architecture
 4th parameter is one of gg.TYPE_\*
 5th parameter is desired index
 **Example:**
 ```lua
 ht.getFieldValue(ht.getInstances('RGHand'), 0x10, 0x8, gg.TYPE_DWORD, 1)
 ```
 #### ht.editFieldValue(instancesTable, offset, offsetX32, type, index, value)
 Edit field's value
 **Parameters:**
 1st parameter is return value of ht.getInstances
 2nd parameter is offset for 64-bit architecture
 3rd parameter is offset for 32-bit architecture
 4th parameter is one of gg.TYPE_\*
 5th parameter is desired index
 6th parameter is value to set
 **Example:**
 ```lua
 ht.editFieldValue(ht.getInstances('RGHand'), 0x10, 0x8, gg.TYPE_DWORD, 1, 99999)
 ```
 #### ht.editFunction(className, functionName, patchedBytes, patchedBytesX32)
 Edit assembly of function.
 You should specify className to prevent finding functions with the same name.
-Put nil if you don't want to specify information for some architecture. patchedBytes is a table that can contain either numbers or strings with opcodes or hex (must start with h) **Parameters:**
+Put nil if you don't want to specify information for some architecture.
+patchedBytes is a table that can contain either numbers or strings with opcodes or hex (must start with h)
+**Parameters:**
 1st parameter is name of class
-2nd parameter is name of function located in the classs 3rd parameter is values table for 64-bit architecture 4th parameter is values table for 32-bit architecture **Example:**
+2nd parameter is name of function located in the classs
+3rd parameter is values table for 64-bit architecture
+4th parameter is values table for 32-bit architecture
+**Example:**
 ```lua
 ht.editFunction(nil, 'get_hp', {'MOV X0, #99999', 'RET'})
 ```
 #### ht.patchLib(offset, offsetX32, patchedBytes, patchedBytesX32)
 CONSIDER USING ht.editFunction!
 Edit assembly in libil2cpp.so.
-Put nil if you don't want to specify information for some architecture. patchedBytes is a table that can contain either numbers or strings with opcodes or hex (must start with h) **Parameters:**
+Put nil if you don't want to specify information for some architecture.
+patchedBytes is a table that can contain either numbers or strings with opcodes or hex (must start with h)
+**Parameters:**
 1st parameter is offset for 64-bit architecture
 2nd parameter is offset for 32-bit architecture
-3rd parameter is values table for 64-bit architecture 4th parameter is values table for 32-bit architecture **Example:**
+3rd parameter is values table for 64-bit architecture
+4th parameter is values table for 32-bit architecture
+**Example:**
 ```lua
 ht.patchLib(0x19CFDA, 0x9DFCA, {'RET'}, {'h1EFF2FE1'})